How To Visit The Temple Of Poseidon At Cape Sounion, Athens

 Tickets and opening hours

-Temple of Poseidon tickets cost 10 euro from April to October, and 5 euro from November to March.
+Temple of Poseidon tickets cost 10 euro from April to October, and 5 euro from November to March, and you can only get them at the ticket booth.
 Entrance is free on certain days:

 • Melina Mercouri Day (6 March)